 Maybe it is not the best, but for only $76, the Redpawz EV800 Pro is probably the only drone goggles which comes with integrated DVR and dual-antenna system.
 In addition, it is convertible, you can use it as FPV googles as well as FPV monitor.
 The front part of the Redpawz EV800 Pro is conveniently detachable.

 When it comes to micro FPV drones, the only way to capture the journey of your first person view flights is to record the 5.8G live-video feed with a DVR.
 Till now, for this purpose I used the standalone DVR.
 It worked well, but it needs some wiring to make everything work together.

-In order to ensure stable reception, the Redpawz EV800 Pro comes with Diversity receiver and two type of antennas (Linear and Omni).
+In order to ensure stable reception, the Redpawz EV800 Pro comes with two type of antennas (Linear and Omni).

 Main features of the Redpawz EV800 Pro FPV goggles

 - All-in-one design (FPV goggles/FPV monitor);